MrYsLab/python_banyan/docs/gpio_intro.md

 Also, it subscribes to receive OneGPIO report messages that are sent from the OneGPIO Hardware Gateways, connected to target hardware.

-A working OneGPIO project designed for a specific target hardware set, is easily converted to run on different target hardware, by simply enabling the OneGPIO hardware-specific gateway.
+A working OneGPIO project designed for a specific target hardware set is easily converted to run on different target hardware by merely enabling the OneGPIO hardware-specific gateway.
 No code changes are needed.